-Impairment charge attributable to specific project
+Impairment charge attributable to specific project during the year ended 31 December 2020

-As announced on 1 December 2020, the Group is re-assessing all its projects taking cognisance of the impacts of Covid-19 on the local economy and on the specific sectors which are more relevant to the Group's operations and activities.
-The Group remains committed to executing its business plan and does not envisage adverse financial impacts based on information available as at the date of signing of these financial statements.
-However the Board has reviewed in detail the amounts capitalised within property, plant and equipment in respect of the ongoing projects, taking into account the announcement referred to previously.
-In this context, the Board has taken a prudent stance and resolved to impair an amount of €257,878 which had been previously capitalised in respect of one ongoing project, based on the likelihood that should a decision be taken not to pursue this project any further, this amount would not be covered by the recoverable amount attributable to assets pertaining to this specific project.
+As announced on 1 December 2020, the Group re-assessed all its projects taking cognisance of the impacts of Covid-19 on the local economy and on the specific sectors which are more relevant to the Group's operations and activities.
+The Group remained committed to executing its business plan and did not envisage adverse financial impacts based on information available as at the date of signing of the 2020 financial statements.
+However the Board had reviewed in detail the amounts capitalised within property, plant and equipment in respect of the ongoing projects, taking into account the announcement referred to previously.
+In this context, the Board had taken a prudent stance and resolved to impair an amount of €257,878 which had been previously capitalised in respect of one ongoing project, based on the likelihood that should a decision be taken not to pursue this project any further, this amount would not be covered by the recoverable amount attributable to assets pertaining to this specific project.